agarwalayushi2102/FaultAnalysis_GoogleGirlHackathon/README.md

 4. Check the "output.txt" file to see the faulty combinations and their corresponding output values.

 Note: Make sure to include the necessary input files in the same directory as the code file.

-Please note that this code is provided as a starting point and may need modifications to suit your specific circuit and fault requirements.